gagandeepthapar/satelliteADCSSimulation/README.md

 The initial project was developed in MATLAB, however, the project will be completely redeveloped in Python to showcase controls and software development skillsets.

 ## **Part 0: Context and Given Data**
+The project will explore modeling and simulation of the various stages of a spacecraft mission, specifically simulating the attitude dynamics from initial spacecraft deployment to operation.
+In this simulation, the spacecraft is an Earth observing satellite and an attitude determination and control system must be designed using reaction wheels to ensure the spacecraft maintains pointing nadir.

 **Orbital Data:**
 * *h* (angular momentum) *= 53335.2 km^2/s*
 * *e* (eccentricity) *= 0*